-The library resources are accessible by persons affiliated with the University.
+The library resources are accessible by persons affiliated with the university.
 Borrowing privileges are extended only to persons with a valid UIW identification card and in good standing with the library.

-The library also welcomes off-campus researchers and the general public to the occasional use of its resources.
+The library welcomes off-campus researchers and the general public to the occasional use of its resources.
 All non-affiliated visitors are subject to the Library Rules of Conduct for Guests.
+Guests must register at the Circulation Desk.

-On-line access to the library's electronic resources requires user authentication through the university's server which is possible by entering a valid login name and password.
-The library's server is also supported by a wireless network which allows qualified users of laptops to access the network from a convenient location within the campus.
-Off-campus access is possible by activating the VPN client software.
+The library's wireless network allows qualified users of laptops to access the network from a convenient location within the campus.

+Study Areas and Group Study Spaces

+The library has quiet study space and group study space on both the first and second floor of the library.
+There are study carrels, comfy chairs and tables scattered throughout.
+On the second floor, there are 10 group study rooms for groups of 2 or more students.
+In addition, doctoral students can use Room 103 for research and Room 233 for dissertation writing.
+Keys to all these rooms must be checked out at the Circulation Desk.